 Q: How is Child Support Calculated in Illinois?

 A: In Illinois, child support is calculated using the “income shares” model.

 In 2017, Illinois joined the majority of U.S. states in adopting the “income shares” model for calculating divorced parents’ child support payment obligations.
 As the Illinois Department of Healthcare and Family Services explains:

 “This model assumes that child-rearing costs will be shared between parents and assesses a percentage of the non-residential parent’s net income as the support to be paid to the parent or guardian who resides with the child or children.
 The percentages are based on [the] number of children that are being supported.”

 Under the income shares model, both parents’ incomes are relevant to the calculation of child custody.
 This is a major departure from the prior law in Illinois.
 The current Illinois Child Support Guidelines consider the parents’ respective income from all sources and then calculate the non-residential parent’s payment obligation based upon a data table that takes into consideration income, child-related expenses, family size, and certain other specifically enumerated factors.

 Q: Do Child Custody Rights Impact Child Support in Illinois?

 A: Yes, depending on the circumstances involved, child custody rights can impact parents’ child support obligations.

 The parents’ respective child custody rights can influence the calculation of child support in cases of shared parenting.
 Under Illinois law, “shared parenting” is defined as a custody arrangement in which each parent spends at least 146 nights with his or her children each year.
-In a shared parenting arrangement, both parents can face additional financial support obligations, and it is especially important for each parent to work closely with his or her divorce lawyer to arrive at an appropriate child support calculation.
+In a shared parenting arrangement, both parents can face additional financial support obligations.
+Each parent needs to work closely with their divorce lawyer to arrive at an appropriate child support calculation.